Jury of 12 on Bill Cosby sex assault case includes 2 blacks

 Cosby, in an interview last week, said race could be a motivating factor in the accusations against him.

-The 48-question juror survey asks if the potential jurors have an opinion about Cosby’s guilt but not if they were fans of his comedy routines, top-ranked TV shows or family values speeches.
+The 48-question juror survey asked if the potential jurors have an opinion about Cosby’s guilt but not if they were fans of his comedy routines, top-ranked TV shows or family values speeches.

-The jurors selected earlier this week included a black woman who said she knew only “basic information” about the case, a white man who initially expressed a tendency to believe police and two people who said they don’t read or watch the news.
+The jurors selected over three days included a black woman who said she knew only “basic information” about the case, a white man who initially expressed a tendency to believe police and two people who said they don’t read or watch the news.

 The trial will take place in Montgomery County, where Cosby had invited Andrea Constand to his home in 2004.
 Constand said she went seeking career advice.
 She said Cosby gave her wine and pills that put her in a stupor before molesting her on his couch.